Frequently Asked Questions

 Are there scholarships available to study in the PLEP?

 The PLEP program and the Institute of Philosophy cannot offer any financial support, grants, or scholarships.
 However, There are a limited number of grants for international MA students to study at the University of Bern.
 Deadline for grant applications to study in the Fall semester is 31 December.
-For more information please click here.
+For more information please refer to the scholarships page of the University of Bern.

 How do I apply for the PLEP?